nick-howson/recipe-thing/_recipes/corn_fritters.md

 cooktime: 25
 cookunits: minutes
 serves: 18
-tags: []
+tags:
----
-#Ingedients
+ingredients: |
+ #Ingredients
  * 1 cup White Wings Self-Raising Flour
  * &frac12; cup buttermilk
  * 2 eggs
  * 420g can corn kernels, drained
  * 310g can creamed corn
  * &frac14; cup finely chopped chives
  * olive oil cooking spray
  * chutney and chopped chives, to serve
+---
 #Directions
 1. Sift flour into a large bowl.
 Season with salt and pepper.
 Stir until well combined.
 Make a well in the centre.
 2. Whisk buttermilk and eggs in a jug.
 Add to flour mixture with corn kernels, creamed corn and chives.
 Using a large metal spoon, gently fold ingredients together until combined (don't overmix).